SmartEVSE/SmartEVSE-3/docs/configuration.md

         If CONFIG is set to <Fixed>, configure MAX lower or equal to the maximum current that your fixed cable can carry.

-CIRCUIT
+CIRCUIT Set the max current the EVSE circuit can handle (power sharing): 10-200A
-        If PWR SHARE set to <Disabled>:
+        If PWR SHARE is set to <Disabled>:
         Only appears when an EV METER is configured, in Smart or Solar mode.
-        Set the max current the EVSE circuit can handle (load balancing): 10-200A Not obeyed in Normal mode.
-        (see also sub panel wiring)

-        If PWR SHARE set to <Master>:
-        Set the max current the EVSE circuit can handle (load balancing): 10-200A Obeyed in all modes!

-SWITCH  Set the function of an external switch connected to pin SW
+SWITCH  Set the function of an external switch (pin SW or connector P2)
-  <Disabled>    A push button on io pin SW can be used to STOP charging
+  <Disabled>    A push button can be used to STOP charging
   <Access B>    A momentary push Button is used to enable/disable access to the charging station
   <Access S>    A toggle switch is used to enable/disable access to the charging station
   <Sma-Sol B>   A momentary push Button is used to switch between Smart and Solar modes
   <Sma-Sol S>   A toggle switch is used to switch between Smart and Solar modes
-  <Grid Relay>  A relay, provided by your energy provider, is connected; when the relay is open, power usage
-                is limited to 4.2kW, as per par 14a of the Energy Industry Act.
+  <Grid Relay>  A relay, provided by your energy provider, is connected; when the relay is open, power usage is limited to 4.2kW, as per par 14a of the Energy Industry Act.

 RCMON   RCM14-03 Residual Current Monitor is plugged into connector P1
   <Disabled>    The RCD option is not used
-  <Enabled>     When a fault current is detected, the contactor will be opened
+  <Enabled>     When a fault current is detected, the contactor will be opened.

-RFID    use an RFID card reader to enable/disable access to the EVSE
+RFID    use a RFID card reader to enable/disable access to the EVSE
-        A maximum of 20 RFID cards can be stored.
+        A maximum of 100 RFID cards can be stored.
+        Note that only a push button can be used simultaneously with the RFID reader.
   <Disabled>  RFID reader turned off
   <EnableAll> Accept all learned cards for enabling/disabling the SmartEVSE
   <EnableOne> Only allow a single (learned) card to be used for enabling/disabling the